hubmapconsortium/antibody-api/scripts/README.md

 ## Local

 This will start the service locally.
-The server will be available on [http://localhost:5000](http://localhost:5000)
+The server will be available on [http://localhost:5000](http://localhost:5000).
+Before it can be run the 'instance/app.conf' file must be configured (see ./README.md) as the server makes connections to the services to get a UUID and also to store the .pdf (see ./scrpts/README.md).

+While many containers are created by the 'docker-compose.development.yml' file, the local environment depends on services mentioned in the '/instance/app.conf' file (see ./README.md); to get a UUID and also to store the .pdf (see ./scrpts/README.md).
+In particular, the UUID_API_URL is used to get the unique identifier for the antibodies, and the INGEST_API_URL is used to store the .pdf files.

-This local script also has a default command that allows you to run any command that yuo want.
+This local script also has a default command that allows you to run any command that you want.
 If you add a parameter to the end then it will run that parameter.
-By default it will run 'up -d' which deamonizes it and hides it from your view.
+By default, it will run 'up -d' which daemonizes it and hides it from your view.
-Scenario, './scripts/run_local.sh up' will not deamonize (add the '-d').
+Scenario, './scripts/run_local.sh up' will not daemonize (add the '-d').
 You can also bring the server down with  './scripts/run_local.sh down'

 ## Terminal